 Finland belongs to the Nordic electricity market and congestions across the borders are managed by implicit auctions in the day-ahead market in power exchange Nord Pool Spot.
-This fulfils the requirements set in the Congestion Management Guidelines annexed to the Regulation (EC) No 1228/2003.
-Remaining transmission capacity after day-ahead allocation is set for intra-day market and balancing.
+This fulfils the requirements set in the Congestion Management Guidelines annexed to the Regulation (EC) No 714/2009 (previously 1228/2003).
+Remaining transmission capacity after dayahead allocation is set for intra-day market and balancing.
 Finland is considered as a single price area within Nordic market and congestions within Finland and after the day-ahead market closure are managed by counter-trade.